 U.S. strikes ISIS targets in Syria, after 2 soldiers and interpreter were killed last week

-The U.S. is conducting airstrikes against ISIS targets in Syria in retaliation for the attack that killed two American soldiers and a U.S. interpreter on Saturday, multiple sources told CBS News.
+The U.S. is conducting airstrikes against ISIS targets in Syria in retaliation for the attack that killed two American soldiers and a U.S. interpreter on Saturday, officials said.
+Multiple sources told CBS News earlier Friday that the strikes were being conducted.

 One of the officials said the U.S. began striking dozens of targets at multiple locations across central Syria using fighter aircraft, attack helicopters and artillery.
 More than 70 targets were struck, a U.S. official said.